Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/Using_PKI_Exits_Start_here/Managing_PKI_exits.md

     an SSL task](#Opening_an_SSL_task)
 - [Sending
     a CA list](#Getting_a_CA_list_to_be_sent)
     -   [Getting
         a certificate to be sent](#Getting_a_certificate_to_be_sent)
     -   [Checking
         a received certificate](#Checking_a_received_certificate)
 - [Encrypting with the private key](#Encrypting_with_the_private_key)

-An exit is a point in a software program at which a user- developed program can take control of program processes.
+An exit is a point in a software program at which a user-developed program can take control of program processes.
 One type of exit is a PKI exit.

-Axway provides a set of C- language user exits with the Transfer CFT product.
+Axway provides a set of C-language user exits with the Transfer CFT product.
 These exits are triggered by different types of Transfer CFT processing events.